loopbackio/loopback.io/pages/en/lb3/Migrating-to-3.0.md

 {% include tip.html content="Projects scaffolded with a recent version StrongLoop/LoopBack tools already have the global CORS handler configured in `server/middleware.json`.
 " %}

-Otherwise, to enable CORS and allow cross-site requests to your LoopBack application, follow these steps:
+If your application was created with an earlier version of the tools, then you will need to enable CORS manually; Follow these steps:

  1. Install the `cors` middleware package: